Deciding to buy a home is a big step.

 A lender’s primary concern is always whether the borrower will have the income coming in and the financial resources to make their mortgage payments.

-During the loan process, you will be required to show documentation for where the money for the down payment is coming from.
+During the loan process, you have to show documentation for where the money for the down payment is coming from.
 You will also present your savings and assets.
 The larger your savings, the more you can afford standard mortgage costs and fees.

 Determining your buying power isn’t the most exciting part of the home-buying process, but understanding how your lender looks at your financial picture is crucial for every prospective buyer.

 Ready to schedule a free consultation with a Lyons Mortgage Expert?
 Submit your scenario below.